-Download the free, in-depth treatment E-Book.
+Download the free, in-depth treatment E-Book from the left column of this page or from the right column of the home page.
 It provides a full overview of treatment options and issues.

 The experience of having ADHD.
 Link to Psychology Today blog post - What it Feels Like to Have ADHD.
 Particularly useful for non-ADHD partner trying to understand what it feels like to have ADHD.

 Free download: Adult ADHD Self-Report Scale ASRS v1.1.
 Used by medical professionals, this standard symptom tracker canhelp you determine whether or not you have ADHD, its severity if you do, and track improvement of symptoms over time as you refine your treatment.